DAKSHchaudhary12/Memory_Game/README.md

 * The player then flips over two cards, selecting them by clicking on them.

-* If the two tiles have the same image, they remain face up.
+* If the two tiles have the same color, they remain face up.
 If not, they should be flipped face down again after a short delay.